 Cost Saving Programs for Battleford Area Residents

-The Government of Canada is currently offering the Canada Greener Homes Grant to homeowners wanting to use solar of up to $5,000.
-As well as offering 10 year interest free loans of up to $40,000.
-Homes must be inspected by an energy auditor before and after applying for the grant funding.
-Booking your home audit now ensures that your solar system is ready to be installed as soon as the snow melts.
+The Government of Canada is currently offering the Canada Greener Homes Loan Program to homeowners wanting to use solar with ten year interest free financing of up to $40,000.
+Homes must be inspected by an energy auditor before and after applying for funding.

 All equipment must is purchased in Canada, from Canadian distributors.